isomerpages/moe-southviewpri/_departments/Science.md

 <li>Develop skills, dispositions, and attitudes for scientific inquiry.</li>
 <li>Apply scientific concepts and skills in making responsible decisions.</li><li>Appreciate how Science influences people and the environment.</li></ul>
 <p></p>
+<p><u><strong>Department belief</strong></u><br>
+Joy of learning is purposeful and meaningful learning.
+It happens when a student understands the purpose of learning the subject and is able to make connection between what is learnt and in real life.</p>